Hithesh14811/CloudIdeClone-1/replit.md

 ## Overview

 Shetty is a comprehensive cloud IDE platform inspired by Replit, designed to provide a complete in-browser development environment.
 The system enables users to create, edit, and manage projects with real-time collaboration, AI assistance, and live preview capabilities.
+Now includes VS Code-like file tree synchronization that automatically syncs terminal-created files with the database.

 ## User Preferences